ajvanderhorst/PhysicsCapstoneGW/Classes.md

 **[Class 9](Slides/Class09.pptx)**
 * Final short presentations about a Physics Today article, with a focus on presentation style.
 * Elevator pitches in groups of 3-4 students, with clear roles of group members and peer feedback.
+* Discussion of timeline for undergraduate research project.

 **Class 10**
 * Guest lecture by an industry career coach for STEM students at the university's Career Services office, focused on what skills to highlight in applications, how to conduct a job search, and how to prepare for interviews, with various online resources (at the university, nationally, and internationally)